CetusProtocol/cetus-clmm-interface/sui/dca/README.md

 The Cetus DCA Interface is designed to facilitate developers who wish to integrate dca orders at the contract level.
 With just one line of code, you can integrate Cetus DCA into your smart contracts.

-## How to Use the Cetus LimitOrder Interface ?
+## How to Use the Cetus DCA Interface ?

 ### Tags corresponding to different networks